Tutorial

 Note that I call the resolver Accounts.
 That is because I started the app with Phx Gen Auth and that generator created an Accounts context for handling user signups and logins.
 I call the resolver the same so they map up better.

 I also need to import the user_types in the schema.
-In Graphql world, whenever you to a create or update, that is called mutations.
+In GraphQL world, whenever you do a create or update, that is called mutations.
 So I will add that in a mutations block:

 import_fields(:login_mutation)